herrhelms/radial-lines-sketch/README.md

 ![Screenshot](https://www.dropbox.com/s/rf8yk0s3cis5rp6/sketchplugin_radial_lines.jpg?raw=1)

 ## Installation
-Install this plugin via [Sketch Toolbox](http://sketchtoolbox.com) or download the package manually into to your Sketch3 Plugin folder.
+Install this plugin ~~via [Sketch Toolbox](http://sketchtoolbox.com) or~~ (PR of plugin-registry not merged yet) download the package manually into to your Sketch3 Plugin folder.
 The path should resemble the following
 ```.../com.bohemiancoding.sketch3/Plugins/radial-lines-master``` **Tipp:** The .sketchplugin file should reside in a directory!

 Select any artboard you have in your document.
 If there aren't any, go ahead and create a new one.
 (Pressing the `A` key is the fastes way to do so.)
 Afterwards either goto the plugins menu and select `Radial Lines -> Distribute Lines` or use keyboard shortcut `Cmd+Alt+b`.